amansg57/sales-bot-ffxiv/README.md

 #### A discord.js bot made for easily posting and managing in-game sales in FFXIV

+The bot takes user input from a command with selected parameters, and outputs a message that pings relevant Discord roles and presents the user-inputted information in a structured manner.
+The bot requires input of a given number of required users for certain roles (general MMO roles - DPS, healer and tank), and will provide reactions under the message corresponding to each of these roles.
+Users can then 'sign up' by clicking on the reaction that corresponds to the role they wish to play.

 I created this bot to be hosted on Heroku with a PostgreSQL database, the schema I used is below.

 ##### Schema